Effects of multi-channel AGN feedback in FIRE cosmological simulations of massive galaxies: Discussion

 \subsection{Scaling Relations and the Quenching of Star Formation}

-We demonstrate that cosmological simulations with detailed stellar and ISM physics combined with multi-channel AGN feedback can successfully produce massive galaxies with little or no star formation, broadly in agreement to observations which show galaxy populations dominated by quenched galaxies at stellar masses of $\Mstar \gtrsim 10^{10.5} \msun$, and in contrast to simulations without AGN feedback which do not quench (Figures \ref{fig:sfr_m12f} and \ref{fig:ssfr}).
-This provides further evidence that BH feedback is necessary to produce a realistic bimodal population of galaxies.
-The reduction in star formation for galaxies at the massive end when AGN feedback is included is in broad agreement with many other simulations \citep[e.g.][]{DiMatteo2005EnergyGalaxies,Dubois2012Self-regulatedSimulations,Schaye2015TheEnvironments,Weinberger2017SimulatingFeedback,Weinberger2018SupermassiveSimulation,Wellons2023ExploringSimulationsb,Mercedes-Feliz2023LocalSimulationsc,Weinberger2023ActiveHaloes}.
+We demonstrate that cosmological simulations with detailed stellar and ISM physics combined with multi-channel AGN feedback can successfully produce massive galaxies with little or no star formation, broadly in agreement to observations which show galaxy populations dominated by quenched galaxies at stellar masses of $\Mstar \gtrsim 10^{10.5} \msun$.
+This is in contrast to simulations without AGN feedback which generally do not quench, especially at the massive end (the m13 galaxies in our study; see Figures \ref{fig:sfr_m12f} and \ref{fig:ssfr}).
+This provides evidence that BH feedback is necessary to produce a realistic bimodal population of galaxies.
+The reduction in star formation for galaxies at the massive end when AGN feedback is included is in broad agreement with many simulations using other codes \citep[e.g.][]{DiMatteo2005EnergyGalaxies,Dubois2012Self-regulatedSimulations,Schaye2015TheEnvironments,Weinberger2017SimulatingFeedback,Weinberger2018SupermassiveSimulation,Weinberger2023ActiveHaloes}.

+While it has been shown in many previous simulations that AGN feedback can produce massive galaxies with broadly realistic properties, our results are significant because none of the previously published FIRE cosmological zoom-in simulations, which include detailed stellar feedback physics, produced any quenched galaxies with realistic properties at the massive end \citep[e.g.,][]{Hopkins2014GalaxiesFormation, Hopkins2018FIRE-2Formation, Hopkins2023FIRE-3:Simulations, Wellons2020MeasuringGalaxies}.
+This was the case even when exploring the impact of various `extra physics' other than AGN feedback, including magnetic fields and cosmic rays from stellar processes \citep[e.g.,][]{Hopkins2020ButFormation}.
+The earlier FIRE study by \cite{Wellons2023ExploringSimulationsb} first analyzed a suite of FIRE-2 cosmological simulations including AGN feedback and showed preliminary successes, but the present study based on the FIRE-3 code presents a much more detailed comparison to different observational metrics.